fpgadeveloper/ethernet-fmc-max-throughput/README.md

 ## Other applications

-This design is actually used as a production test for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") because it places maximum stress on the PHYs, which forces the maximum current consumption, heat dissipation and possibility for cross-talk between lanes.
+This design is actually used as a production test for the [Ethernet FMC] and [Robust Ethernet FMC] because it places maximum stress on the PHYs, which forces the maximum current consumption, heat dissipation and possibility for cross-talk between lanes.
 It can however be a very useful design for people who